Reproductive Medicine and Assisted Reproduction

 O

-Oligozoospermia: a reduced number of sperm in the ejaculate.
+Oligozoospermia: reduced number of sperm in the ejaculate.

-Egg donation: heterologous fertilisation treatment in which oocytes from a donor outside the couple are used and inseminated with the male partner's sperm.
+Oocyte Donation: heterologous fertilization treatment in which oocytes from an external donor are used and inseminated with the partner's sperm.

 Oocyte: egg cell.

-Two-pronuclei oocyte: egg cell in which the 23 chromosomes of the sperm and the 23 chromosomes of the egg are present in two separate nuclei (male and female pronucleus).
+Oocyte with Two Pronuclei: egg cell in which the 23 chromosomes from the sperm and the 23 chromosomes from the egg are present in two separate nuclei (male and female pronucleus).

-Hormones: substances produced by the body through which different organs communicate with each other.
+Hormones: substances produced by the organism through which different organs communicate with each other.

 Ovulation: release of an oocyte from one of the ovaries.